HlabirwaM/My-SQL-Projects/README.md

 ### PowerBI Dashboard:
  *  For enhanced visualization, I have created a [PowerBI Dashboard](https://www.novypro.com/project/ab11-hotel-dashboard), available on my novypro profile.
 The dashboard complements the SQL analysis by providing a visual representation of the data.

-Feel free to explore the SQL analysis, review the PowerBI Dashboard, and reach out for discussions and comments.
+Please feel free to explore the SQL analysis, review the PowerBI Dashboards, and reach out for discussions and comments.
 Your feedback is highly appreciated!